Please be aware Riverdale Animal Shelter does not provide animal control services.

 Community cats are different from social, pet cats.
 They’re feral (wild) and have had little to no contact with humans during their lifetime.
 They can’t be adopted into homes as family pets; instead, they happily live outdoors, freely and independently.

-The most humane way to improve the quality of life for feral cats, while reducing their numbers within the community where they live, is to limit their ability to reproduce, which also helps them to live healthy lives.
+The most humane way to improve the quality of life for feral cats, while reducing their numbers within the community where they live, is to limit their ability to reproduce, which also helps them to live healthy lives, as well as reduce nuisance behaviors.
 This method is often referred to as Shelter-Neuter-Return (SNR).

 How does SNR work?